amcassetti/btc-map/README.md

 A world map that shows new (and unconfirmed) bitcoin transactions in real-time using Node, D3 and the Blockchain.info web socket API.
-So far it displays transaction location and amount in USD based on a hardcoded BTC-USD exchange rate.
-The goal is to have it update using the coinbase api in a future release.
+This is an updated verison of a previous project, and now includes a fancy new animated map.

-Credit to tomnoda for his code for the D3 map.
-See his blog post here: http://www.tnoda.com/blog/2013-12-07
+Credit to Jason Davies for his "Animated World Zoom" example, which I used as a starting point: https://www.jasondavies.com/maps/zoom/

 Enjoy!